KediDili/VanillaPlusProfessions/features.md

 ### Nature Secrets
 Chance for chopped tree stumps to drop forage items.

+Note: If you're using CJB Cheat Menu's One-Hit-Break on trees, the talent may not work if you cut both the stump and the tree body too quickly.
+This is due to how the tree falling logic works.

 For Mod Authors: You can exclude your custom forage if you give it the ``kedi_vpp_banned_naturesecrets`` context tag.
 ### Primrose Path